When and What to Ask: AskBench and Rubric-Guided RLVR for LLM Clarification: AskBench Design

 AskBench can be built upon \textbf{any} existing QA dataset, and we instantiate it on four existing QA benchmarks: Math500~\citep{hendrycks2021measuring}, MedQA~\citep{jin2021disease}, BBH~\citep{suzgun2023challenging}, and GPQA-d~\citep{rein2024gpqa}.
 For each source dataset we apply the data construction pipeline described below and uniformly sample 100 successfully generated items per domain for each dimension (i.e., the pipeline returns a query variant and checkpoints that satisfy our required JSON schema).
 This yields two balanced evaluation sets of 400 dialogues each: AskMind (intent-deficient) and AskOverconfidence (misleading claims), for a total of 800 multi-turn instances in AskBench.
 This design ensures coverage of both numerical reasoning and domain-specific knowledge while preventing any single domain from dominating the evaluation.

 We also provide per-domain subsets for analysis, denoted as AskMind-\{Math500, MedQA, GPQA-d, BBH\} and AskOverconfidence-\{Math500, MedQA, GPQA-d, BBH\}.
 AskMind and AskOverconfidence are reserved exclusively for multi-turn evaluation. \\ \textbf{Data Construction Pipeline} AskBench is generated using only a small set of dataset-agnostic prompt templates.
-The main prompt patterns used for intent degradation, misleading-claim injection, checkpoint construction, and multi-turn rollouts are summarized in Appendix~\ref{app:pipeline-prompts}.
+Benchmark-construction prompts for turn-level guidance, judge scoring, user simulation, and forced final answering are listed in Appendix~\ref{app:benchmark-prompts}, while the main prompt patterns used for intent degradation, misleading-claim injection, checkpoint construction, and multi-turn rollouts are summarized in Appendix~\ref{app:pipeline-prompts}.

 For each item query $q$, we prompt an LLM to remove or blur critical information, yielding a corresponding degraded query \(\tilde{q}\).
 The same call returns a structured rubric: a list of missing intent criteria together with a short summary describing what was removed or blurred.
 This rubric is stored alongside the degraded query and reused by both the judge and the user simulator during evaluation.
 Generated items are validated for schema compliance: we require the LLM to return a JSON object containing the query variant and its checkpoints, and retry generation on parsing failures.
 Items that still fail validation (e.g., malformed JSON or missing required keys) are discarded.
 The remaining examples are exported in a standardized format with aligned fields (original query, answer, query variant, checkpoints) and are ready for benchmark evaluation.
+A stratified quality audit of generated query variants and rubrics is provided in Appendix~\ref{app:quality-audit}.
 Figure~\ref{fig:pipeline} summarizes the overall flow from raw QA pairs to AskBench instances.